Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The CMRH method for shifted linear systems

-The small-size least squares problem (\ref{eq3.2x}) can be solved for each shift in $\mathcal{O}(m^2)$ operations.
-The computationally intensive step of the algorithm remains the construction of the Krylov basis $L_m$ that has to be performed only once.
-Observe that the initial vector ${\bm x}_0 = {\bm 0}$ should be used for all the shifted systems since the initial residuals must be shift independent.
-The main difference between the shifted GMRES method and the shifted CMRH method is that the basis vectors $L_m$ of the former are orthogonal, i.e., $\|L^{\dag}_{m + 1}{\bm r}^{(i) }_m\| = \|{\bm r}^{(i)}_m\|$; refer to \cite{AFUG,XMGTZHG}.
+The small-size least squares problem (\ref{eq3.2x}) can be solved in $\mathcal{O}(m^2)$ operations for each shift $\sigma_i$.
+Therefore, the most time-consuming part of the algorithm remains the construction of the Krylov basis $L_m$, but this has to be performed only once.
+Since the initial residuals must be shift independent, ${\bm x}_0 = {\bm 0}$ should be used as initial vector for all shifted systems.
+Then, the whole sequence~(\ref{eq1.1}) can be solved simultaneously without additional matrix-vector products in terms of the \textit{seed} system.